 Having a quick Google (after a hot shower to get all the gunk off) I discovered you can buy a full kit:

 And you can see the exact replacement there….but getting it on it’s own didn’t seem an option.
 So I took the busted hose to my nearest Repco (and a big shout out to the very helpful guy at Repco Mermaid Beach) who tried to find a close approximate.
 He did discover one for a V6 Commodore that I could cut down but the openings were just a litter wider than the one I had.
 I don’t want this bastard to come off anytime soon so instead I opted for a length of the same diameter.
-1 meter of half inch Gates Heater Hose for just $7.18 after my RACQ discount and a bottle of coolant and away we went!
+1 meter of half inch Gates Heater Hose for just $7.18 from Gates Australia after my RACQ discount and a bottle of coolant and away we went!

 It’s cutting time!